Black Friday warning: Which products go up in price

 "Black Friday discounts do not always stand out when taking a longer-term view of prices, this is due to the fact that retailers are having to offer discounts much more frequently in order to drive sales in the current difficult retail climate."

-Data conducted by price comparison website PriceSpy reveals the popularity of Black Friday in New Zealand is at an all-time high.
+PriceSpy data shows the popularity of Black Friday in New Zealand is at an all-time high.

 Forty-seven per cent of Kiwis say they intend to buy something on Black Friday this year, and close to 30 per cent say they plan to spend more than $300 on the event.

-More than 50 per cent of Kiwis say they will do most of their Black Friday shopping in store, according to PriceSpy's survey.
+More than 50 per cent of Kiwis say they will do most of their Black Friday shopping in store rather than online, according to PriceSpy's survey.

 Growing hype